isomerpages/nlb-biblioasia/_jan-to-mar-2013/Digging Bidadari’s Past: From Palace to First Muslim State Cemetery.md

 [^21]: Singapore. [_Administration report of the Singapore Municipality for the year 1902_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5042316).
 (1902).
 Christian Cemetery.
 Singapore: Printed at Govt.
 Off.
 (Microfilm no.: NL3406)

 [^22]: Straits Settlements.
 Government Gazette. _[Supplement to Straits Settlements Government Gazette](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724)_.
 (1902, September 26).
-Acquisition (b) Bididari (No. 27, col. 1562).
-However, the specific intent for the acquisition of Bidadari estate for the purpose of a New Christian Cemetery was published a month later at the gazette of 24 October 1902.
+Acquisition (b) Bidadari (No. 27, col. 1562).
+However, the specific intent for the acquisition of Bidadari estate for the purpose of a new Christian cemetery was published a month later in the gazette of 24 October 1902.
 Straits Settlements.
 Government Gazette. _[Supplement to Straits Settlements Government Gazette](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724)_.
 (1902, October 24).
 President Remarks. (c) New Christian Cemetery (No. 61, col. 1582).

 [^23]: Straits Settlements.
 Government Gazette. _[Supplement to Straits Settlements Government Gazette](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5289724)_.
 (1904, May 27).
 Burial ground (No. 27, col. 595.).